Skip to content

 Q&A Formatting

-For editorial content in Harvard Law Today:
+For editorial content in Harvard Law Today Q&As are formatted as follows:

 • Horizontal rule after intro text before questions and answers